adobiss/adobiss.github.io/_portfolio/01-spam-filter.md

 ## Assignment Objective

 The task was to design a spam filter prioritising cybersecurity.
-The central challenge was to robustly minimise false negatives, recognising that missing genuine threats holds significant repercussions in a cybersecurity environment.
+The central challenge was to robustly minimise false negatives (undetected spam), recognising that missing genuine threats holds significant repercussions in a cybersecurity environment.

 ## Approach